rabbitmq/rabbitmq-website/site/kubernetes-operator.md

 and operating RabbitMQ clusters running on Kubernetes.

-Kubernetes Operators are software extensions to Kubernetes that make use of custom resources to manage apps and their components.For general information about Operators, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/operator).
+Kubernetes Operators are software extensions to Kubernetes that make use of custom resources to manage apps and their components.
+For general information about Operators, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/operator).

 Cluster Operator provides a consistent and easy way to deploy RabbitMQ clusters to Kubernetes and